Kansas City Accessibility Resources

 At Area Hotels

-For Visitors: Using our hotel search engine, you can select the specific amenities needed or call the 800 number for assistance in finding a hotel that will meet your needs.
+For Visitors: Using our hotel search engine, you can find the specific amenities needed or call the 800 number for assistance in finding a hotel that will meet your needs.

 For Meeting Planners: Ask for your hotel’s ADA coordinator for more information about securing a room that meets your client’s specific needs.
 For assistance locating a hotel in the metro area, click here.